 We declared dividends of HK\$54.0 million, HK\$63.0 million and HK\$230.0 million, respectively, in Fiscal 2013, 2014 and 2015.
-All declared dividends during the Track Record Period have been fully settled by offsetting against the amount due from a shareholder.
-In addition, pursuant to the written resolutions passed by the Shareholders on September 11, 2015, conditional on (i) the Listing Committee granting the listing of, and permission to deal in, the Shares in issue, Shares to be issued pursuant to the Capitalization Issue and the Shares to be issued as mentioned in this document (including any Shares which may be issued pursuant to the exercise of the Over-allotment Option or the options which may be granted under the Share Option Scheme), (ii) the [REDACTED] being fixed on the Price Determination Date and (iii) the obligations of the Underwriters under the Underwriting Agreements becoming unconditional and not being terminated in accordance with the terms therein or otherwise, in each case on or before such dates as maybe specified in the Underwriting Agreements, special dividends of HK\$680.0 million will be declared and settled against outstanding amount due from a shareholder using our distributable reserves prior to Listing.
+In addition, we plan to declare special dividends in an amount sufficient for the propose of settling the outstanding amount due from a shareholder using our distributable reserves before the Listing.
 See "- Analysis of Selected Consolidated Balance Sheet Items - Amount due from a shareholder".
 We currently intend to adopt, after our Listing, a general annual dividend policy of declaring and paying dividends on an annual basis of no less than [REDACTED]% of our distributable net profit attributable to the Group for any particular financial year.